-Stage 2 Appropriate Assessment (AA) is being undertaken alongside the preparation of the Plan.
+Appropriate Assessment (AA) Screening and Stage 2 AA are being undertaken alongside the preparation of the Plan, including the Proposed Material Alterations.
 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).
-The AA assesses the effects of the Plan on European Sites designated for certain habitats and species.
-The emerging conclusion of the AA is that the Draft Plan will not affect the integrity of the Natura 2000 network66.
+The conclusion of the Stage 2 AA for the Draft Local Area Plan are in alignment with no adverse effects on the integrity of any European site as a result of the implementation of the LAP.